 If your doctor suspects that your housemaid's knee is caused by infection, they may draw some fluid from your knee, as described above.
 They can send this fluid off to the laboratory for tests.
-Whilst waiting for the results, they may prescribe some antibiotics for you to take (eg, flucloxacillin with phenoxymethylpenicillin (penicillin V), or co-amoxiclav).
+Whilst waiting for the results, they may prescribe some antibiotics for you to take (for example, flucloxacillin with phenoxymethylpenicillin (penicillin V), or co-amoxiclav).
 Usually, these antibiotics can be taken by mouth.
-If the infection is severe, your doctor may suggest that you be admitted to hospital and given intravenous antibiotics (antibiotics into your veins).
+If the infection is severe, your doctor may suggest that you be admitted to hospital and given antibiotics into your veins (intravenous antibiotics).

-If your symptoms do not seem to be improving despite 36-48 hours of antibiotics, your doctor may suggest that a small cut (incision) should be made on the front of your knee to allow the infected fluid to drain out from the bursa.
-This may require referral to hospital but does not normally mean an overnight stay.
+If your symptoms do not seem to be improving despite 36-48 hours of antibiotics, your doctor may suggest that a small cut (incision) should be made on the front of your knee.
+This will allow the infected fluid to drain out from the bursa.
+The procedure may require referral to hospital but does not normally mean an overnight stay.

 Housemaid's knee due to other causes

 Most episodes of housemaid's knee will settle with supportive treatment and do not require medicines or surgery.

 The following may be suggested:

 - The use of ice packs on the knee (a tea towel wrapped around a bag of frozen peas makes a good ice pack).

 - For kneeling, the use of a thick foam cushion or knee pads - these can help to prevent the condition from coming back.